Maintaining your organic lawn is for the most part a year-round activity, its schedule dictated by seasonal conditions and local climates.

 Spring and fall are the ideal times to apply soil amendments, with fall being the preferred season, especially for organics.
 This is because natural amendments usually take a while to interact with other soil components and thus become available to plants.
 Be aware also that some soil amendments (probably all except compost) can be over-applied, and that the reaction delay can mean that the effects of over-application may not be apparent for several years.
 (This is especially the case with lime.)

 Here’s a quick and dirty overview of amendments.
-The knock-down drag-out version is under Long-Term Rehabilitation.

-Compost: if you’re not sure what your problem is, add compost.
+Compost: If you’re not sure what your problem is, add organic compost.
 For that matter, even if you are sure, add compost.
 Compost is the miracle amendment, for it improves all soils.
 It helps balance pH, making acidic soils more alkaline and alkaline ones more acidic.
 It improves soil retention in sandy soils and drainage in clay soils.
 Used regularly, it helps reduce compaction, thus improving soil structure.

 Amending Clay Soils: Everything said about sandy soils goes for heavy clay soils as well: compost and other organic amendments are far and away the best.
 They will make clays more porous, which in turn makes them more workable and improves drainage.
 Sand and gypsum are frequently suggested for clay soils, but many experts question their effectiveness, and they need to be used carefully.
 (For more on these debates, see sand as a soil amendment and The special case of gypsum.)
 With products derived from plants and animals, you cannot go wrong.